Bee House Dripper Review: Should You Get This Pour Over Coffee Maker?

 Things to Consider Before Buying a Pour Over Dripper

-Despite what the mustachioed barista wearing an expression of eternal boredom behind the coffee shop counter would have you believe, pour over coffee is actually a pretty straightforward method.
+Despite what the mustached barista wearing an expression of eternal boredom behind the coffee shop counter would have you believe, pour over coffee is actually a pretty straightforward method.

-You simply run hot water through a bed of grounds to pull delicious flavor from your beans and into your cup.
-Compared to immersion style brewing — like with a French press — pour over brewing is much more effective at extracting the solubles trapped in your coffee beans.
+You simply run hot water through a bed of ground coffee to pull delicious flavor from your beans and into your cup.
+Compared to immersion style brewing — such as with a French press — pour over brewing is much more effective at extracting the solubles trapped in your coffee beans.

 There are two main ways to do drip coffee: automatic drip (like the coffee machine at your office) and pour over (aka manual drip).
 Although automatic drip is much easier to use, it has its limits.
 Pour over, on the other hand, takes away those limits by putting total control in your hands.